miniBill/witch-awakening/DLCs/FolkExpansion/Quests.md

 + You and each companion will only keep 1 magic at a max of rank 3
 + Every time you find a companion, you'll need to find Extraction, sending that companion home and you to the next timeline.
 + You might be in each timeline for years or decades before finding either the companion or extraction.

+### Sidebar
-+ For each companion you possess, you'll enter an entirely new timeline that can be dramatically divergent from this one, even ones where magic may not exist at all.
+For each companion you possess, you'll enter an entirely new timeline that can be dramatically divergent from this one, even ones where magic may not exist at all.

+### Sidebar
-+ Increase the reward by 2 RP for each Companion you have.
+Increase the reward by 2 RP for each Companion you have.
 When finished with the quest and you return to your time, each companion will be waiting for you, only having 1 minute intervals between when each reappeared, less than 30 min since you all vanished.

+--- BOBBY TABLE ---
 WITCHES 'N INQUISITION
 Epic (Hawthorne)